The Differential Association Theory, And Domestic Genocide

 What would you do if you had to choose between death in the hood, or incarceration?
 What if you faced a strain theory through high unemployment and social deviance behavior through a Differential Association Theory?
 What if you found yourself facing life without parole over self-defense?

 What would you do?
-This strain theory and more are discussed in the book “Domestic Genocide”.
+This differential association theory real-life examples and more are discussed in the book “Domestic Genocide”.
 A book that chronicles oppressive local, state, and federal systems designed to act as a social control theory against the African-American populace.

-And institutions like the KKK and the police enforce an intense strain theory.
+And Terrorist organizations like the KKK and the police enforce a convict code.
 In the book Domestic Genocide, the author traces his journey from his birth in Wewoka Oklahoma to his current incarceration.
-It’s summarized in social deviance in four sections:
+It’s summarized in four sections.

 ⦁ Humble Beginnings – Here we learn of where he was born and raised, what he learned, the poor decisions of his mother, the tragedy of his father, and the discovery of an affluent neighboring African American town.

 ⦁ Boley Oklahoma The REAL Black Wall Street – here we learn of the REAL Black Wall Street which was Boley Oklahoma instead of Tulsa Oklahoma.

 ⦁ Modern Day Slavery And The Differential Association Theory – Here we learn how a conviction without compromise of high unemployment gave rise to a Wewoka of poverty, gangs, drugs, and social deviance so common amongst the poor that the bad choices of the African-American populace were forced.

 ⦁ No Honor Amongst Thieves – here is where you discover that a life of crime Under a convict code of like-minded individuals always leads to a devastating outcome.